actionhero/www.actionherojs.com/tutorials/production-notes.md

 When deploying Actionhero, you will probably have more than 1 process.
 You can use the cluster manager to keep an eye on the workers and manage them

-- Start the cluster with 2 workers: `Actionhero start cluster --workers=2`
+- Start the cluster with 2 workers: `actionhero start cluster --workers=2`

 When deploying new code, you can gracefully restart your workers by sending the `USR2` signal to the cluster manager to signal a reload to all workers.
 You don't need to start and stop the cluster-master.
 This allows for 0-downtime deployments.